Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Method

 \subsection{Attention-based Style Manipulation}

+Image diffusion models capture generic spatial statistics over two-dimensional signals.
+When Mel-spectrograms are treated under this spatial prior, self-attention layers operate on time--frequency patterns as visual textures, enabling timbral style manipulation without being constrained by the strict harmonic dependencies inherent in audio-native models.
+This property makes attention manipulation a natural mechanism for exemplar-based style transfer in the spectrogram domain.
+By leveraging the inductive bias that self-attention queries ($Q$) anchor structural geometry while keys ($K$) and values ($V$) encode stylistic texture, we can inject novel timbres without altering the original musical layout.

-Following \cite{chung2024style}, we process the features in the self-attention layers similarly to cross-attention, using the style image $I^{s}$ as the conditioning input.
-Specifically, during the generation process, we replace the \textit{key} and \textit{value} features of the content music's mel-spectrogram with those from the style music's mel-spectrogram.
-To achieve this, we first obtain the latent representations for both the content and style mel-spectograms, and then capture the self-attention features of the style mel-spectrogram through DDIM inversion \cite{song2020denoising}.
-For pre-defined timesteps $t = {0, ..., T}$, we invert the style and content mel-spectrograms, denoted as $z_{0}^{m_c}$ and $z_{0}^{m_s}$, from the image space ($t=0$) to Gaussian noise ($t=T$).
-During this process, we also gather the \textit{query} features of the content mel-spectrogram ($Q_{t}^{m_c}$) and the \textit{key} and \textit{value} features of the style mel-spectrogram ($K_{t}^{m_s}$, $V_{t}^{m_s}$) at each timestep.
-We initialize the stylized latent noise $z_{T}^{m_o}$ by combining the style $z_{T}^{m_s}$ and content latent representation $z_{T}^{m_c}$ through AdaIN~\cite{johnson2016perceptual}.
-The style transfer is carried out by replacing the original \textit{key} $K_{t}^{m_o}$ and \textit{value} $V_{t}^{m_o}$ in the self-attention layer with the \textit{key} $K_{t}^{m_s}$ and \textit{value} $V_{t}^{m_s}$ derived from the style mel-spectrogram, during the reverse process of generating the stylized output latent $z_{T}^{m_o}$.
+Following \cite{chung2024style}, we adapt self-attention features via cross-attention, conditioning on the style spectrogram $I^{s}$.
+Specifically, during the generation process, we replace the \textit{key} and \textit{value} features of the content music's Mel-spectrogram with those from the style music's Mel-spectrogram.
+To achieve this, we first obtain the latent representations for both the content and style Mel-spectrograms, and then capture the self-attention features of the style Mel-spectrogram through DDIM inversion \cite{song2020denoising}.
+For predefined timesteps $t = {0, ..., T}$, we invert the style and content Mel-spectrograms, denoted as $z_{0}^{m_c}$ and $z_{0}^{m_s}$, from the image space ($t=0$) to Gaussian noise ($t=T$).
+During this process, we also gather the \textit{query} features of the content Mel-spectrogram ($Q_{t}^{m_c}$) and the \textit{key} and \textit{value} features of the style Mel-spectrogram ($K_{t}^{m_s}$, $V_{t}^{m_s}$) at each timestep.
+We initialize the stylized latent noise $z_{T}^{m_o}$ by combining the style $z_{T}^{m_s}$ and content latent representation $z_{T}^{m_c}$ through AdaIN~\cite{huang2017arbitrary}.
+The style transfer is carried out by replacing the original \textit{key} $K_{t}^{m_o}$ and \textit{value} $V_{t}^{m_o}$ in the self-attention layer with the \textit{key} $K_{t}^{m_s}$ and \textit{value} $V_{t}^{m_s}$ derived from the style Mel-spectrogram, during the reverse process of generating the stylized output latent $z_{0}^{m_o}$.
 To preserve the content structure and avoid artifacts, we implement a query preservation technique as follows:

 where $\gamma$ is a hyperparameter.
 These operations are applied to the later layers of the decoder (layers 7–12 in the SD model) that focus on capturing local texture features.